Content Excerpted from Equal Exchange and the Panzi Foundation’s websites

 The Panzi Foundation

 Panzi Hospital was founded by Dr. Dennis Mukwege, a world renowned gynecologist and out spoken activist on behalf of the women he treats.
 Dr. Mukwege was honored by Women for Women International in November of 2015 with the Champion of Peace award and was awarded the Nobel Peace Prize in 2018 for his work with Congolese women.
 He is supported by an amazing staff and his sister, fondly known as Mama Zawadi, is the Director for the Maison Dorcas aftercare center.

 The Maison Dorcas aftercare center provides survivors of sexual violence with a place to heal, receive counseling and vocational skills training.
 Over the last five years, money earned by the Congo Coffee Project has been dedicated to vocational and skills training.
-Survivors are taught sewing and weaving skills to be later used when they leave the aftercare center and Equal Exchange’s support has helped to bring to market a woven plastic bag that we call the Panzi Bag.
+Survivors are taught sewing and weaving skills to be later used when they leave the aftercare center.

 “Beyond investing in individual women, Equal Exchange is also investing in creating a sustainable, entrepreneurial program at the hospital, importing beautiful Panzi Bags made by the women at Maison Dorcas for sale in the United States,” said Naama Haviv, Executive Director for Panzi Foundation USA.
 “Lives, livelihoods, and communities are rebuilding themselves.
 It’s a remarkable partnership.”